 But those who wait on the Lord shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.
 (Isaiah 41:31)

-The result of trusting His strong nature is a strait path and a peaceful mind.
+The result of trusting His strong nature is a straight path and a peaceful mind.
 The outcome of waiting on Him is an endless supply of strength and energy!
 When we sense our strength waning, He renews it.
 When we feel below our problems, we can soar above them.
 When we feel tired in the journey, we can keep the pace without fainting along the way.

 The key is to “wait.”
 This means we are not to rush forward and try to solve our situation ourselves.
 We are not to become impatient with God’s timing or speed.
 We are simply to wait as He works, keeping our faith constant.
 Only then can we see the fullness of His promise to provide every ounce of strength He promises!